GoogleCloudPlatform/storage-sdrs/scripts/deployment/cloudSQL/README.md

    To fix these error provide the property password in mysql.yam file and re-run thee deployment.

-IMPORTANT: After the successful launch of deployment **remove the password from the mysql.yaml file**
+IMPORTANT: After the successful launch of deployment **remove the password from the my_cloudsql.yaml file**

 2. While trying to create Trigger on table, once the deployment is successfully created, you may encounter the following error.

+ERROR 1419 (HY000) at line 83: You do not have the SUPER privilege and binary logging is enabled (you *might* want to use the less safe log_bin_trust_function_creators variable)

 This is because the Deployment Scripts are not able to set log_bin_trust_function_creators to true.
 This could be done via UI. [https://stackoverflow.com/questions/47359508/cant-create-trigger-on-mysql-table-within-google-cloud]